 Wind MGs require approval from additional regulatory bodies including NAV Canada, Transport Canada and Alberta Transportation.
-See Application Guidelines for details.

-Wind proponents also need to be aware of AUC Rule 012: Noise Control.
-Proponents are required to comply with the noise bylaws of their municipality as well as AUC Rule 012.
-More information on Rule 012 is available through the link in Appendix C of this document.
+Wind-turbine MG proponents also need to be aware of AUC Rule 012: Noise Control.
+MG proponents are required to comply with the noise bylaws of their municipality as well as AUC Rule 012.
+More information on AUC Rule 012 is available through the link in Appendix C of this document.